 Welcome to your 2020 Alumni Yearbook

-When diversity and inclusion (D&I) was chosen as the theme of the 2020 Alumni Yearbook, no-one could foresee the additional challenges that lay ahead.
+When diversity, equity and inclusion was chosen as the theme of the 2020 Alumni Yearbook, no-one could foresee the additional challenges that lay ahead.
 Mahmood Lone and Boyan Wells, Co-Chairs, Alumni Network.

 2020 has been a year like no other: the impact of the Covid-19 pandemic on society, businesses and individuals has been unprecedented and as extensive and damaging as it was unexpected.
 As we write, countries around the world, many of them home to our alumni, are working to keep both their citizens and their economies as healthy as possible.
 It’s a time of immense uncertainty that underlines the value of personal and professional networks.